SeanDS/zero/README.md

 simulate transfer functions and noise in linear electronic circuits, SI unit parsing and formatting, datasheet grabbing, and more.

-This tool's simulator is inspired by [LISO](https://wiki.projekt.uni-hannover.de/aei-geo-q/start/software/liso).
+This tool's simulator is inspired by [LISO](https://wiki.projekt.uni-hannover.de/aei-geo-q/start/software/liso), and comes bundled with its op-amp library ([including tools to search it](https://docs.ligo.org/sean-leavey/zero/cli/library.html#search-queries)).
 It also (somewhat) understands LISO input and output files, and can plot or re-simulate their contents.

 ## Documentation
 See the [online documentation](https://docs.ligo.org/sean-leavey/zero/).